aeonSolutions/Aeonlabs-HomeAutomation-Distributed_indoor_lighting/README.md

 - to provide an optimized electricity usage schedule to each of the occupants
 - to detect empty an room/ compartment
 - to regulate light intensity during evenings and at night before going to bed.
 Synchronizing with the human biological clock cycles.

-**2nd iteration**

-To optimize power storage , is necessary to have individual "power walls" according to output voltage and power requirements than to have a single bigger battery pack.

 <br>

 ## Compatibility